Skip To Content

 DPD Clinical and Field Experience Placement Requirements

-When available to students, the program field placements require medical and background clearance.
-All clearances must be completed by August 15 prior to the start of the Senior Fall Semester (NTR 327 & NTR 330).
+When available to students, the program field placements may require medical and background clearance.
+All clearances must be completed by August 1 prior to the start of the Senior Fall Semester (NTR 327 & NTR 330).
 Any student not meeting all requirements before the deadline will be dropped from the courses with field experiences associated with them and the student will transition to the non-verification statement track.
-The following medical and background clearances are mandatory in order to participate in the following courses: NTR 327 MNT I Clinical, NTR 328 MNT II Clinical, and NTR 330 Food Systems Operations Field Experience.
+The following medical and background clearances may be mandatory in order to participate in the following courses: NTR 327 MNT I Clinical, NTR 328 MNT II Clinical, and NTR 330 Food Systems Operations Field Experience.
 Additional fees may apply.
 Clearances are subject to site availability and may include:

 • Report of Health Evaluation and Medical History